Last Updated On November 16th, 2018

 The idea of the smart contract was first conceived by Nick Szabo in 1996, published in an article called “Smart Contracts: Building Blocks for Digital Free Markets.”
 Right at the beginning of the whitepaper, Nick lays out his conceptualization of the smart contract:

 “The basic idea of smart contracts is that many kinds of contractual clauses (such as liens, bonding, delineation of property rights, etc.) can be embedded in the hardware and software we deal with, in such a way as to make breach of contract expensive (if desired, sometimes prohibitively so) for the breacher.”

 To put this nerdy gibberish into perspective, we’ll use the well known “vending machine” analogy.
 If you stop and think about it for a moment, the vending machine is the purest, analog form of a self-executing contract.
 The contract is designed in a simple “if this > then that” manner.
 If you put a coin and press the right button, then a can of soda will pop out of the machine.
 If you put the wrong amount of money, you use the machine incorrectly, or the machine is simply empty, it will give you your money back.

-One of the most successful blockchains that allows for the creation and use of smart contracts in the digital world is the Ethereum blockchain.
+One of the most successful blockchains that allow for the creation and use of smart contracts in the digital world is the Ethereum blockchain.
 Vitalik Buterin, the creator of Ethereum, defines smart contracts as:

 “In a smart contract approach, an asset or currency is transferred into a program and the program runs this code and at some point it automatically validates a condition and it automatically determines whether the asset should go to one person or back to the other person, or whether it should be immediately refunded to the person who sent it or some combination thereof.
 In the meantime, the decentralized ledger also stores and replicates the document which gives it a certain security and immutability.”